Skip to content

 };

-Decoy Digests
+Decoy digests

+Decoy digests prevent information leakage about the number of hidden claims.
 Without decoys, a verifier seeing 3 digests in _sd knows there are exactly 3 hidden claims, even if they cannot see the values.

 Decoy digests are random hashes with no corresponding disclosure.
 They are cryptographically indistinguishable from real digests.